restartus/restart/model/README.md

 - [model](model) The current v2 model
 - [logging](logging).
 Experiments in building a robust logging system that works across streamlit and command line
+- [altair](altair).
+Studies of using the Altair plotting interface to Vegas-lite

 ## Model that is the real python model first using streamlit as a demo v0.1